Gov. DeWine announces $10 million to support local fair projects

 Gov. Mike DeWine and state officials announced $10 million in grants to support Ohio fairgrounds and enhance fairgoers' experiences.

-Locally, Ashland County, Crawford County and Richland County agricultural societies each received $106,831.54.
+Locally, Marion County, Ashland County, Crawford County and Richland County agricultural societies each received $106,831.54.

 Richland County Fairgrounds getting new powerlines, transformers